samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 ## Performance

 Performance requirements are an arbitrary set of metrics which the code must meet.
-Performance is the conformity of this codes metrics to the desired metrics.
+Performance is the conformity of this code's metrics to the desired metrics.

 Corollary, if there are no desired metrics then this attribute is not a priority and should be ignored.